-1. Purpose of the Enforcement PolicyThe Tobacco Plain Packaging Enforcement Policy (Enforcement Policy) sets out the principles adopted by the Department of Health and Ageing (DoHA) in its enforcement of the Tobacco Plain Packaging Act 2011 and the Tobacco Plain Packaging Regulations 2011 (together, the TPP Legislation).
-DoHA has responsibility to investigate and enforce the TPP Legislation on behalf of the Commonwealth.
-The Australian Government is committed to the full enforcement of the TPP Legislation.
+1. Purpose of the Enforcement PolicyThe Tobacco Plain Packaging Enforcement Policy (Enforcement Policy) sets out the principles adopted by the Department of Health (the Department) in its enforcement of the Tobacco Plain Packaging Act 2011 and the Tobacco Plain Packaging Regulations 2011 (together, the TPP legislation).
+The Department has responsibility to investigate and enforce the TPP legislation on behalf of the Commonwealth.
+The Australian Government is committed to the full enforcement of the TPP legislation.
 In doing so, it recognises that consideration may need to be given to the range of enforcement options available and has developed this Enforcement Policy to explain the options for enforcement of the TPP legislation and the strategies and priorities that will guide decisions about enforcement actions.

 A. Tobacco Plain Packaging Act 2011In April 2010, the Government announced that it would introduce legislation to mandate the plain packaging of tobacco products.
 Alongside this measure, health warnings on tobacco products were also to be updated and expanded.